dtao/PhilosopherDeveloper/source/posts/how-to-build-a-thread-safe-lock-free-resizable-array.markdown

 Before I even describe my idea (still a work in progress), I should disclose the fact that, to my simultaneous disappointment and delight, it appears I managed to come up with a concept on my own that is *remarkably* similar to what researchers at Texas A&M University, including [Bjarne Stroustrup](http://en.wikipedia.org/wiki/Bjarne_Stroustrup), [designed and published](http://www.stroustrup.com/lock-free-vector.pdf).

 Here's the basic idea.
-Clearly utilizing a single array that is resized on certain Add operations would be problematic: allocating a new array and copying all elements to it in a lock-free way would be, at least I have to speculate, quite costly (imagine multiple concurrent threads all copying elements concurrently--seems very wasteful).
+Clearly utilizing a single array that is resized on certain Add operations would be problematic: allocating a new array and copying all elements to it in a lock-free way would be, at least I have to speculate, quite costly (imagine multiple concurrent threads all copying elements concurrently---seems very wasteful).
 So I considered using a *linked list* of arrays, where when an Add call requires additional storage, a new array could be allocated and appended to the linked list.
 But once you introduce a linked list, random access in O(1) becomes, well, less possible.

 I was *thinking* you probably couldn't do it with a simple array of arrays (e.g., a `List<T[]>`) simply because then you'd eventually run into the problem of having to resize the "outer" array eventually.
 But then it dawned on me: **assuming `Count` is bounded at `int.MaxValue`, we could actually use a *fixed-size* array of arrays.**